-- 275 The checklist implementation uses the tree component of the Angular Material (L2) library, - which allows to present hierarchical content as an expandable tree (Figure 9, blue box).
-Each - 277 node of this tree displays information about itself and additional tips or hints (Figure 9, red box). - Furthermore, comments and files can be added to each checkpoint (Figure 9, green box).
-This - 279 helps employees that are new to the project to catch up and comprehend past steps.
-When the - user ticks through all the sub-nodes, the primary process node is automatically ticked, indicating - that all the sub-processes have been completed. - The Checklist for Measurement and Data Planning guides and supports users in a holistic manner - through a data analysis project while highlighting trip points.
-By using the checklist in an - implemented version, rather than printed version, the status and progress of ongoing projects - can be tracked and understood from non-involved users in case a worker gets sick or leaves the - 286 company.
+The checklist implementation uses the tree component of the Angular Material (L2) library, which allows the present hierarchical content as an expandable tree (Figure 9, blue box).
+Each node of this tree displays information about itself and additional tips or hints (Figure 9, red box).
+Furthermore, comments and files can be added to each checkpoint (Figure 9, green box).
+This helps employees who are new to the project to catch up and comprehend past steps.
+When the user ticks through all the sub-nodes, the primary process node is automatically ticked, indicating that all the sub-processes have been completed.

+The Checklist for Measurement and Data Planning guides and supports users holistically through a data analysis project while highlighting trip points.
+Using the checklist in an implemented version rather than the printed version, the status and progress of ongoing projects can be tracked and understood by non-involved users in case a worker gets sick or leaves the company.

-3.5 Module 3 - Data Analysis
+286 3.5 Module 3 - Data Analysis

-- 288 Since PIA is implemented as a front-end demonstrator with no back-end, the data analysis is - carried out in MATLAB [®] OnlineTM.
-Figure 10 shows the results of the data analysis with the ML - toolbox for data of the example use case provided in [6].
-The toolbox can be directly connected to GitHub into MATLAB ® OnlineTM (Figure 10).
+Since PIA is implemented as a front-end demonstrator with no back-end, the data analysis is carried out in MATLAB [®] Online[TM].
+Figure 10 shows the results of the data analysis with the ML toolbox for data of the example use case provided in [6].
+The toolbox can be directly connected to GitHub into MATLAB [®] Online[TM] (Figure 10).
 As shown in the blue box of Figure 10, the user can access other algorithms by clicking through the folder structure.
 After executing the code (Figure 10, green box), the user can plot the results (Figure 10, red box).
 For interpreting the results, the user can follow the subsequent steps of the checklist in M2 while using the knowledge, data, and metadata provided in M1.